Investment Management - Accounting Resources for ASC 946

 Accounting for Investment Companies under ASC 946: An Overview

-This blog post provides an overview of our Investment Management Industry Fundamentals eLearning track, summarizing each of the courses and what is covered.
+This blog post provides an overview of our Investment Management Industry Fundamentals eLearning course collection, summarizing each of the courses and what is covered.

 Preparing a Schedule of Investments for a fund-of-funds requires extra considerations, including whether the fund-of-funds needs to “look-through” its investee funds at the individual investments they hold.
 This blog addresses this unique requirement under ASC 946.